 - 1. Elementary Schools.
 Students typically arrive by yellow school bus, family-vehicle drop-off, walking, or bicycling.
 Morning drop-off operations tend to be relatively efficient.
 Family vehicles and buses drop off students and leave the site area without substantial impacts to traffic operations or parking.
 Afternoon pick-up often results in short-term busy and/or congested conditions for traffic and parking in the school vicinity, since family drivers typically park and wait for children to be dismissed.
 These conditions can be exacerbated where buses queue or mix with family-vehicles. - 2.
 Middle Schools.
 Middle schools draw from larger geographic areas than elementary schools and may accommodate a larger portion of the student population by bus.
+Field counts and

-Field counts and observations conducted at Seattle middle schools have found lower trip rates than at Seattle elementary schools.
+&lt;sup>1 Observations involved Seattle high schools (Ingraham, Cleveland, Roosevelt, Rainier Beach, Ballard, Chief Sealth, and West Seattle) and other public and private high schools (Redmond, Blanchet, Holy Names, Seattle Prep, and Lakeside). observations conducted at Seattle middle schools have found lower trip rates than at Seattle elementary schools.
 This may occur as the levels of family-vehicle pick-up and drop-off of students decline and older students are more likely to walk, bike, use a school bus, or take transit.
 Vehicle queuing requirements may also be less (proportionally based on student population) than those for elementary schools.
 Separation of bus loading zones, vehicle pickup/drop-off zones, and pedestrian routes from parking is important when it can be provided.
 Operations around middle schools are similar to those described for elementary schools.
 A larger volume of buses loading or queuing adjacent to school sites along neighborhood streets is more common.